-Facility: Date Address: Contact Person(s): Phone # Note: With the identification of a single resident/client with undiagnosed acute enteric illness that could be infectious, it is imperative that individual additional precautions be instituted immediately without waiting for lab information or for additional cases to occur.
-Plan and prepare for enteric outbreaks with the facility outbreak team each season to ensure s upplies a Met re updated and a vailable.
-Comments 1.
-Notific cation/Communication 1.1 Contact Public Health ( - ).
+Facility: Date Address Note: With the identification of a single resident/client with undiagnosed acute enteric illness that could be infectious, it is imperative the individual additional precautions be instituted immediately without waiting for lab information or for additional cases to occur.
+1. Notific cation/Communication 1.1 Contact Public Health ( - ).
 After hours and weekends ( - ) Public Health assigned Outbreak Number: 1.2 Contact Infection Prevention and Control (IPC) personnel LTC ( - ) 1.3 Notify staff, Director/Manager, Infection Control Outbreak Team, etc. about outbreak and put infection control measures in place 1.4 Notify groups coming into facility such as VON, Home Care, etc 1.5 Request fact sheets from Public Health Services/Infection Control as needed 1.6 Fax line list to Public Health/Infection Control 2.
 Entra nces 2.1 Sign at entrance to discourage visiting if visitor has an illness 2.2 Sign at entrance to advise visitors of enteric illness 2.3 Place approved hand gel at all entrances for visitor use 3.
 Maps 3.1 Site map update 4.
 Reside ante 4.1 Isolate in single room; may cohort in specific area those with same organism 4.1 Stool specimens (C&S and virology) with completed requisitions to the lab, 4.4 maximum of 6 residents.
 Include outbreak number.
 See 9-53 Generic Enteric Protocol - Investigation for details.
 4.3 Update line listings daily and fax or e-mail to Public Health/IPC, by